IN-PLANT USE HOLIDAY DETECTOR

 Plug AC power cord into 110v power supply (220v on specially configured instruments).
 See label on outside of case for type.

-The Model AP/AC Holiday Detector is now ready to operate.
+The Model HD/AC Holiday Detector is now ready to operate.

 SELECT the HIGH or LOW position.
 Adjust the voltage setting, using the digital display for reference.